Why This Recipe Works

 These are my dumplings, and I'm sticking to them.
 My children are free to explore other options once they are self-supportive and no longer living under my roof.

-1 1/2 quarts (48 ounces) homemade or store-bought low sodium chicken broth
+1 1/2 quarts (1.4L) homemade chicken stock or store-bought low-sodium broth

-1 pound leftover roast turkey, torn into rough bite-sized pieces (see note)
+1 pound (453g) leftover roast turkey, torn into bite-size pieces (about 4 cups)

 2 tablespoons minced fresh chives

-Heat 3 tablespoons butter in a large Dutch oven or saucepan over medium-high heat until melted.
-Add 3 tablespoons flour and cook, stirring constantly, until pale golden brown, about 3 minutes.
+In a large Dutch oven, heat 3 tablespoons (45g) butter over medium-high heat until melted.
+Add 3 tablespoons (24g) flour and cook, stirring constantly, until pale golden brown, about 3 minutes.
 Slowly whisk in broth.
-Add gravy, onions, carrots, and celery.
+Add gravy, if using, along with onions, carrots, and celery.
 Bring to a simmer and cook, stirring occasionally, until vegetables are softened, about 10 minutes.
-Stir in turkey, peas, and half of parsley, and season to taste with salt and pepper.
+Stir in turkey, peas, and half of parsley, and season to taste with pepper and 1 1/2 teaspoons salt.
 Remove from heat.

-Melt remaining 3 tablespoons butter.
-Combine remaining 1 1/2 cups flour, baking powder, chives, remaining parsley, and 3/4 teaspoon kosher salt in a medium bowl.
-Combine buttermilk, eggs, and butter in a second bowl.
+Melt remaining 3 tablespoons (45g) butter.
+In a medium bowl, stir together remaining 1 1/2 cups (192g) flour, baking powder, chives, remaining parsley, and remaining 3/4 teaspoon salt.
+In a second bowl, whisk together buttermilk, egg, and melted butter in a second bowl.
 Pour buttermilk mixture over flour mixture and stir with a wooden spoon until it forms a shaggy dough.

 Return stew to a bare simmer.
 Using a tablespoon measure, drop dumpling dough in 1-inch balls over surface of stew.
-Cover and cook until dumplings have puffed and feel firm to the touch and a toothpick inserted into the center of one comes out clean, about 15 minutes.
+Cover and cook until dumplings have puffed, feel firm to the touch, and a toothpick inserted in center of one comes out clean, about 15 minutes.
 Serve immediately.

 |Nutrition Facts (per serving)|